macros4outlook/quotefixmacro/README.md

    * Create a signature that is only used for reply and forward.
 You have to insert at least `%Q` to get the quoted original mail.
    * Assign this signature to every mail account you want to use.
+   * Alterantively, you can configure `QUOTING_TEMPLATE` (see below).

 5. Display all E-Mail as Text

+   * QuoteFixMacro requries plain text to work.
+One can either read all emails as plain text from the beginning or set `CONVERT_TO_PLAIN` is set to `True`.
-   * Otherwise, QuoteFix does not work. -- See Microsoft [KB 831607](https://support.microsoft.com/en-us/office/change-the-message-format-to-html-rich-text-format-or-plain-text-338a389d-11da-47fe-b693-cf41f792fefa?ui=en-us&rs=en-us&ad=us) for an explanation how to turn on this feature.
-   * For Outlook 2010 and later: File / Options / Security Center / Options for the Security Center / E-Mail Security / "Read as Plain Text" / `[X]` Read all standard mail in plain text, `[X]` Read all digitally signed mail in plain text"
+     In case all texts should be read a s plain text,s ee Microsoft [KB 831607](https://support.microsoft.com/en-us/office/change-the-message-format-to-html-rich-text-format-or-plain-text-338a389d-11da-47fe-b693-cf41f792fefa?ui=en-us&rs=en-us&ad=us) for an explanation how to turn on this feature.
+For Outlook 2010 and later (also described at ["Read email messages in plain text"](https://support.microsoft.com/en-us/office/read-email-messages-in-plain-text-16dfe54a-fadc-4261-b2ce-19ad072ed7e3?ui=en-US&rs=en-US&ad=US)): File / Options / Security Center / Options for the Security Center / E-Mail Security / "Read as Plain Text" / `[X]` Read all standard mail in plain text, `[X]` Read all digitally signed mail in plain text".

 ## Templates